 He has been named this year's Division, Emerson Electric Co. "outstanding citizen" by the Tollesboro Lions Club.
+U.S. Air Force during World V

-award has long been active in Tollesboro civic affairs.
+Tollesboro civic affairs.
 He has cluding Guam. worked with the Boy Scouts, the Sugar Loaf Christian Service Camp and the Area Men's Fellowship.
-In addition, he has been a member of the Tollesboro Christian Church for 31 raising beef cattle. years - the last 19 as an elder and 10 Wright is the son of the late Albert as a deacon.
+In addition, he has been a member of the Tollesboro Christian Church for 31 years - the last 19 as an elder and 10 Wright is the son of the late Albert as a deacon.
 He has served the church Wright and Mrs. Marie Wright.
 He as a teacher, as treasurer, and as Sunday School superintendent.